Qrivi/DSOSES/README.md

 - DSOSES relies heavily on jQuery.
 It'd be nice to get rid of that dependency.
 - [Maybe something else you'd like to see](https://github.com/Qrivi/DSOSES/issues/new).

+---

 ## Why is this extension in German?
 It's not German, it's Dutch.
 Since Devine's SOS Tool is only available in Dutch, I figured it'd be nicer if the extension was too.
-You know: to fit in with the whole "none of our users is more acquainted with English" theme.
+You know: to fit in with the whole "none of our users are more acquainted with English" theme.

 ## I'd like to contribute!
 I appreciate that!
 Feel free to fork, spoon or knife and submit a pull request when you're ready for desert.
 Or if you have a great suggestion but would rather not get your fingers dirty yourself: [submit an issue](https://github.com/Qrivi/DSOSES/issues/new)!

-## Some legal notes
+## Small legal note
-The [license](https://github.com/Qrivi/DSOSES/blob/master/LICENSE) covers what I'm okay with you do with this code, so I'll use this section to explicitely state that I am not affiliated with nor endorsed by Devine or Hogeschool West-Vlaanderen.
+The [license](https://github.com/Qrivi/DSOSES/blob/master/LICENSE) covers what I'm okay with you do with this code, so I'll wrap this up by explicitely stating that I am not affiliated with nor endorsed by Devine or Hogeschool West-Vlaanderen.
 I started writing this extension because the Devine SOS Tool is so limited it's almost frustrating, and decided to share so I open sourced it.
+Please enjoy and only use dark themed text editors if you decide to edit this code.

 ![cool](https://github.com/Qrivi/DSOSES/blob/master/img/icon128.png)